OSS-MLOPS-PLATFORM/oss-mlops-platform/applications/integration/documentation/integration-setup.md

 pwd
 ```

-8. Go to Submitter deployment folder and use the PWD paths to fill the secrets paths of stack.yaml with
+8. Go to submitter deployment folder and use the PWD paths to fill the secrets paths of stack.yaml with

 ```
 cd cloud-hpc-oss-mlops-platform/applications/article/submitter/deployment/production
 nano stack.yaml
+CTRL + X (Select Y to save)
 ```

 ## Tools

 ### Local

-To access the Submitter use the following:
+To access the submitter use the following:

 ```
 cd cloud-hpc-oss-mlops-platform/applications/article/submitter/deployment/production